connorslike/CJSlike.github.io/projects/UH_STEGO.md

 labels:
   - Javascript
   - Meteor/MongoDB
-summary: Developed a Steganography application that embeds text into an image.
+summary: A Steganography application that allows users to embed secret messages into photos
 ---